Guidelines for Success

 When reviewing grant applications, NEF grant committees look for the following:

 - A clearly explained, meaningful connection to the curriculum and/or the district priorities.

 - A clearly explained, well-developed plan of action, including a detailed budget.

 - A clear description of the support for this grant by key stakeholders.

 - The extent to which each proposal is innovative, enriching, collaborative, impactful, and/or sustainable, as appropriate for the specific request.
 See Grant Evaluation Criteria for examples of how NEF uses these terms.

-- For Express grants, an explanation of how the project is a good fit for your school and of how feedback from the original grant will impact your project.
+- For Express grants, an explanation of how the project is a good fit for your school and how feedback from the original grant will impact your project.

-- For professional development (PD) related grants, a plan for how the lessons learned will be used or shared in order to have the greatest potential impact on students and/or staff.
-Also, NEF recognizes that a group attending the same PD could have a greater impact.
+- For professional development (PD) related grants, a plan for how the lessons learned will be used and shared in order to have the greatest potential impact on students and/or staff.
+NEF recognizes that a group attending the same PD could have a greater impact.
 If a group seeks to attend the same PD opportunity, they should apply together on one application.

 Parents, Students and Community Members Need an NPS School-Based Partner